sascha-dibbern/CFDivisions/README.txt

     > rpm -i CFDivisions-<version>.noarch.rpm

-or by yum, when the rpm is placed in accessible youm repository
+or by yum, when the rpm is placed in accessible your repository

     > yum install CFDivisions